ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

                          → (Vec A m → Vec A n) -- Transpose function → SizedMatrix A m n
 ```

+Previously this would be done with a runtime check.

 . . .